shobrook/syntaxis/README.md

 Documentation coming soon!
 <!--- flatten() instance method-->

-## Adding a Sapling
+## Contributing a Sapling

-If you've written an algorithm related to ASTs that isn't in this library, feel free to make a contribution!
+If you've written an AST-related algorithm that isn't in this library, feel free to make a contribution!
 Just fork the repo, make your changes, and then submit a pull request.
-If you do contribute, please try to adhere to the existing style. <!--Give actual instructions for where in the file you should contribute-->
+If you do contribute, please follow the guidelines in the [Contributing guide](https://github.com/alichtman/saplings/blob/master/CONTRIBUTING.md). <!--Give actual instructions for where in the file you should contribute-->

-If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/saplings/issues/new) and I'll take care of it!
+If you've discovered a bug or have a feature request, just create an [issue](https://github.com/shobrook/saplings/issues/new) and I'll take care of it!